 |Source: National Golf Foundation, PGA Tour, LPGA Tour|

-Again we would estimate that these numbers are more than likely artificially high again for the reason that the majority of golfers who don’t have an official handicap tend to shoot higher scores and even those that do will only play to their handicap 25% of the time.
+Again we would estimate that these numbers are more than likely artificially high for the reason that the majority of golfers who don’t have an official handicap tend to shoot higher scores and even those that do have a handicap will only play to their handicap 25% of the time.

 Those scoring 90 and below on average and playing what is considered to be ‘bogey golf’ – in other words you finish 18 strokes over on a standard par 72 golf course which is the same as shooting one over par on every hole – are very much in a minority and are good golfers.

 Those sniffing the rarified air of breaking 80 on a regular basis are truly excellent golfers and if you are breaking 70 regularly you should be playing professionally.

 Only 14 men and 13 women scored an average of less than 70 on the PGA and LPGA Tours last year – the best being Jon Rahm and Nelly Korda with average scores of 69.3 and 68.78 respectively – which just shows how amazing such a score is.